The story of London and LA based producer, music director and sax player, Ed Barker...

 Whilst out there Ed set up the much anticipated Ed Sax School.
 This online education forum allows students from anywhere in the world to take lessons in jazz and saxophone with Ed at any time of day or night!

 From Hollywood, Ed also wrote and produced a single featuring his two sisters, Annabelle and Eloise Barker, both fantastic vocalists.
-Feel It In Your Genes, set to be released officially to UK Radio in February 2016, filmed in Ruston Hall, Northamptonshire, is going to be the featured single on his second album, Love Affair, set for release in the Autumn of 2016.
+Feel It In Your Genes was released officially to UK Radio in February 2016.

 In the News